LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 Most of the traditional instruction will be done at home via online reading and exercises.
 In class time will be spent reviewing concepts, examples, and working on small programming tasks called studios.

 ## Course Goals
-Teach students, from wide ranging backgrounds, these tools:
+Teach students, from wide ranging backgrounds, these topics:
 * Learn how to learn (learning mindset)
 * Problem solving skills
 * Basic programming using JavaScript